minhcly95/riscv_machine/doc/core.md

 When an exception happens, the Register file will be disabled by the Controller.

 ### Control and Status Register (CSR)
 The CSR contains all the registers needed to support privilege modes.
-Currently, only M-mode and U-mode are supported.
+Currently, M-mode, S-mode, and U-mode are supported.
 It manages the privilege mode, general status `mstatus`, settings to service traps (`mtvec`, `mie`, `mip`, `mcause`, `mtval`, `mepc`), and counters (`mcycle`, `minstret`).
 It receives controls from the `EXEC` stage to extract and update the values of its registers.